staffoffrost/lbdate/README.md

 ### Get Current Configurations

-Get current global configuration that was set by the last init.
+Get current global configuration that were set by the last init.

     lbDate().getGlobalConfig()